nightduck/AirSim/README.md

     make # Use the ‘-j’ option for parallel jobs, for example, ‘make -j $(nproc)’ make install

-Then you can run the provided script to download the models weights and compile them.
+Then you can run the provided script to download the model weights and compile them into Tensor.
 This assumes you have CUDA, cuDNN, and TensorRT setup on your machine.

     ./build_trt_engines.sh

+### Specifying Airsim Host
+If you are running in the docker environment, this step has been done for you.

+The ROS launch file at `ros2/launch/ros2_wrapper.launch.py` will look for the environment variable `AIRSIM_HOSTNAME`, and use that to connect to airsim.
+This is set automatically when a docker container is launched with the hostname and IP arguments.
+If you are not working in a docker container: a) why? b) you'll have to export this variable yourself, otherwise it defaults to localhost.

+All other nodes that need to connect to airsim will use the ros2_wrapper as a parameter server to get this value, so as long as `AIRSIM_HOSTNAME` is exported, no code modification is needed.

 ## Running on Jetson

 Cross compilation is not yet available, so this repo has to be built on the Jetson board, which will take several minutes for the ROS1 and ROS2 workspaces, and upwards of half an hour for the ROS1 bridge.
 ROS relies on hostnames to run on a distributed system.
-So be sure to entries to the /etc/hosts file for all machines involved.
+So be sure to add entries to the /etc/hosts file for all machines involved.
 Eg if the desktop you're running airsim on is named "ubuntu-workstation" and has an IP of 192.168.0.14, then add the following line to /etc/hosts on your Jetson board.

     192.168.0.14  ubuntu-workstation